-This year I am burdened for a loved one, a dear one who is lost and scared, and in need of a Christmas miracle.
-It is easy to get caught up in our own little worlds, and miss the fact that there are hurting people all around us.
+This year I am burdened with a loved one, a dear one who is lost and scared, and in need of a Christmas miracle.
+It is easy to get caught up in our own little worlds and miss the fact that there are hurting people all around us.

 Take heart, there is hope, and we have good news…

 In the Old Testament book of Isaiah, the prophecy of the good news is given.